 The First Years Potty System features a design that grows with your child.
 It has a detachable seat that can be put on an adult toilet if needed, or it can also be used as a stool to stand on.
 The seat has a soft foam ring and a high splash guard to avoid spills.

 The lift-out pot under the seat can be easily removed and cleaned.
 The First Years Potty System also has a handle for a pretend flush.

 Except for the cushiony top, the potty is entirely made of plastic.

 Potty Chair vs. Potty Seat

-If your child is about to start with the potty training you may want to go for the chair.
+If your child is about to start potty training you may want to go for a chair.
 It is a better option for starters as it can be placed almost anywhere.
-What’s more.
-Any child will be able to sit on them without anyone’s help.
-On the other hand, the seat is better if you want your child to switch to a fully-sized one.
-Using the seat will definitely speed up the transition to the fully-sized potty.
-Furthermore, the seat is a lot better in terms of maintenance as there is almost no maintenance.
+Plus, any child will be able to sit on them without help.
+On the other hand, a seat is better if you want your child to switch to a fully-sized one.
+Using a seat will definitely speed up the transition to the fully-sized potty.
+Furthermore, the seat is a lot better as there is almost no maintenance.

 Buying Guide: How To Choose The Best Potty Training Toilet

 Getting a safe but also comfortable potty training toilet is essential.
 To ensure the best comfort we highly recommend getting a potty seat.
 Lots of children are not capable of balancing themselves on a fully-sized potty, and most of them have a fear of falling into the toilet.
 Therefore, getting a potty seat solves that problem and ensures a comfortable experience.

 Having a portable and lightweight potty seat may really come in handy.
 Most potty seats nowadays are secured tightly to the toilet and have a ladder.
 That is why they are not a perfect suit for use in a public bathroom.
 They also aren’t quite suitable for traveling.
 So, choosing a slim potty seat is definitely a must.